ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ### Correlation and Covariance

-1. Are independence and zero covariance the same?
+Q. Are independence and zero covariance the same?
 Give a counterexample if not.

 <details><summary><b>Answer</b></summary>